Legislative Assembly of Madeira

 The Legislative Assembly of Madeira (Assembleia Legislativa da Madeira) is the legislature of the Portuguese autonomous region of Madeira.
-The last regional election was held on 22 September 2019 and the party with the most votes was the Social Democratic Party with 56,448 votes (39,42% share), which stand-alone holds an absolute majority in the assembly.
+The last regional election was held on 23 March 2025, won by the Social Democratic Party (PSD) with 62,059 votes (43.41% share).

 Powers and duties of the Assembly

 The Political and Administrative Statute of the Autonomous Region of Madeira, clearly states that the Legislative Assembly has the following powers: